ctrlw/magni/README.md

 When everything is in place, adjust the focus till a letter under the camera looks sharp.
 Then try a book and maybe adjust.
 Not all objects are flat.
 The  Raspberry Pi camera v2 usually comes with a white ring tool to easily adjust focus.
 On the older camera model or cheap alternatives, the lens may be glued and can still be adapted, but you risk breaking the camera.

+You can do this with the magni.py script, or run `libcamera-hello --rotation 180 -t 0`:
+* If you see the current camera view and it's at the same angle that you have from above (e.g. it’s not upside down), you’re good, otherwise try different values for rotation (0, 180) and adapt the ROTATION value in magni.py accordingly
+* If the image is blurry you should adjust the focus, simply turning the lens with the plastic “wheel” that comes with the Pi camera v2
+* Use Ctrl-c to get out of libcamera-hello (or Esc to leave the magni script)

 ![Adjust camera focus](docs/camera-focus-300x225.jpg)

 ## Modifications